wearekickback/contracts/README.md

 ### Actors

-- Event organser = the creator of the event contract.
+- Event organiser = the creator of the event contract.
 There is only one per event.
 - Event admins = the people who can help the event organiser.
 Can do everything the organiser can do apart from transfering the contract ownership and destroying the event contract deployer contract.
-- Participants = People who did RSVP the event
+- Participants = People who RSVPed the event
 - Attendees = People who were marked as attended

 ### Event flow

-- When the event organiser creates an event, the organiser can specify the unit of currency (ETH or ERC20), name of the event(`name`), amount of commitment (`deposit`), event capaicty (`limitOfParticipants`), and cooling period (`cooling period`).
+- When the event organiser creates an event, the organiser can specify the unit of currency (ETH or ERC20), name of the event(`name`), amount of commitment (`deposit`), event capaicty (`limitOfParticipants`), and cooling period (`cooling period`) when users can withdraw their commitment.
 - The event organiser adds admins
 - Until the first participant RSVP, the event admins can change the name and `deposit` amount
-- The vent admins can change limitOfParticipants to increase the capacity of the event.
+- The event admins can change limitOfParticipants to increase the capacity of the event.
-- When participants RSVP, they can RSVP if they call `register` function with `deposit`.
+- When participants RSVP, they can RSVP if they call `register` function with the correct `deposit` value.
 - For events participants commit ERC20 tokens, the user has to call `token.approve(deposit)` prior to RSVP.
 - When user arrives to the venue, admins can check in users.
 This will be done off chain.
 - If the event is canceled, each participant can withdraw the deposit amount (minus gas fee)